-VNH's managers think that the government's plans are suitably ambitious and, while there are plenty of hurdles to be overcome, it thinks that PDP8 underlines a clear commitment by the Vietnamese government to making significant reductions to the country's carbon emissions.
-VNH's manager comments that a significant amount of foreign investment will be required to achieve PDP8's goals and the government will need to provide a suitable regulatory framework to attract this investment.
-However, the scale of the opportunity is significant, and the plan is positive news for companies that are positioned to help support the energy transition in Vietnam, the manager notes.
+VNH's managers think that the government's plans are suitably ambitious and, while there are plenty of hurdles to be overcome, PDP8 underlines a clear commitment by the Vietnamese government to making significant reductions to the country's carbon emissions.
+A significant amount of foreign investment will be required to achieve PDP8's goals and the government will need to provide a suitable regulatory framework to attract this investment.
+However, the scale of the opportunity is significant, and the plan is positive news for companies that are positioned to help support the energy transition in Vietnam.